Want to make a difference in your community?

 Whether involved in seeing patients, fundraising or working in the office, our Volunteers are involved in important work.
 They give of their time and talent because they believe in Hospice.
 They know and understand the value and the power of improving "quality of life to patients with a limited life expectancy and their families."

 Many of our volunteers have cared for someone they loved through serious illness.
 Hospice volunteers have "been there" and are sensitive to the need for privacy and confidentiality.
 Volunteers go through specialized training similar to paid staff.
 Families who use volunteers do not have to entertain them or clean house before they come.
-A volunteer may run errands for the patient or family, sit with the patient a couple of hours while caregivers take a much needed break, visit to provide emotional support to a fellow veteran, perform light household chores such as folding laundry or washing dishes, assist with pet care, or read or sing to the patient.
+A volunteer may run errands for the patient or family, sit with the patient a couple of hours while caregivers take a much needed break, visit to provide emotional support to a fellow veteran, perform light household chores such as folding laundry or washing dishes, or read or sing to the patient.
 These are just a few of the things our amazing volunteers can do to support the patient and their family during that final journey.
 Our volunteers are there to help in practical ways, to care, support and supplement the care provided by our paid professionals.